 - 2.1 Wolverhampton Safeguarding Children Board (WSCB) is a statutory body established under the Children Act 2004.
 It is independently chaired (as required by statute) and consists of senior representatives of all the principle stakeholders working together to safeguard children and young people in the City.

-Its statutory objectives are to: - Coordinate local work to safeguard and promote the welfare of children - Ensure the effectiveness of its work - 2.2 Safeguarding means to: undertake any activity which prevents a child's health, welfare or development being impaired, and includes activity to protect from abuse and other risks such as neglect. - 2.3 The Board is independent of any of the partners, funded by them all and hosted and supported by Wolverhampton City County Council.
-The WSCB Chair works closely with all Board partners and particularly with the Director of Children and Adult Services (under Section 18 of the Children Act 2004).
-The Director of Children's Services has the responsibility within the local authority for improving outcomes for children, local authority children's social care functions and local cooperation arrangements for children's services in Wolverhampton. - 2.4 Statutory Partner Agencies (which includes both all the health commissioning bodies and provider bodies, the police, probation and the council, are under a duty to co-operate with the Board and those accountabilities are defined in Working Together to Safeguard Children 2015. - 2.5 The Board has no service delivery functions but is required to inform (through its coordination and effectiveness responsibilities) the commissioning intentions of partner agencies, It is also required to monitor, quality assure and evaluate the quality and effectiveness of the services commissioned and delivered in the local area. - 2.6 Working Together (2015) requires each Local Safeguarding Children Board to produce and publish an Annual Report evaluating the effectiveness of safeguarding in the local area.
-The report should be submitted to the Chief Executive, Leader of the Council, the local Police and Crime Commissioner and the Chair of the Health and Wellbeing Board. - 2.7 The report sets out the achievements and progress made during 2014/15 and identifies the challenges facing the Board in 2015/16.
+The statutory objectives of WSCB are to: - Coordinate local work to safeguard and promote the welfare of children. - Ensure the effectiveness of its work.

+Safeguarding definition - to undertake any activity which prevents a child's health, welfare or development being impaired, and includes activity to protect from abuse and other risks such as neglect.

+The Board is independent of any of the partners, funded by them all and hosted and supported by Wolverhampton City County Council.
+The WSCB Chair works closely with all Board partners and particularly with the Strategic Director of Children and Adult Services (under Section 18 of the Children Act 2004).
+The Strategic Director of Children's Services has the responsibility within the local authority for improving outcomes for children, local authority children's social care functions and local cooperation arrangements for children's services in Wolverhampton.
-This report is PUBLIC [NOT PROTECTIVELY MARKED]

-3.0 Progress, options, discussion, etc.
+Statutory Partner Agencies (which includes both the health commissioning bodies and provider bodies, the police, probation and the Council, are under a duty to co-operate with the Board and those accountabilities are defined in Working Together to Safeguard Children (2015).

+The Board has no service delivery functions but is required to inform (through its coordination and effectiveness responsibilities) the commissioning intentions of partner agencies.
+The Board is also required to monitor, quality assure and evaluate the quality and effectiveness of the services commissioned and delivered in the local area.

+Working Together to Safeguard Children (2015) requires each Local Safeguarding Children Board to produce and publish an annual report evaluating the effectiveness of safeguarding in the local area.

+The annual report should be submitted to the Chief Executive, Leader of the Council, the Local Police and Crime Commissioner and the Chair of the Health and Wellbeing Board.

+The annual report sets out the achievements and progress made during 2014/15 and identifies the challenges facing the Board in 2015/16.

+3.0 Progress